owowed/oxi/README.md

 ## License

-This repository and all of its libraries are licensed under [GNU LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), a free and open-source license.
+This project is licensed under [GNU LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), a free and open-source license.
 For more information, please see the [license file](https://github.com/owowed/userscript-common/blob/main/LICENSE.txt).